 click to enlage

 As seen above left - a front view of the Dan9 speaker cabinet.
 It is advertized as the ideal speaker system, with four 12" speakers fitted into a carefully planned and constructed enclosure that covers the full frequency range from the lowest bass notes to the highest lead notes.
-It sports recessed carrying handles, and four casters for easy transportration as well as recessed cups for stacking purposes.
+It sports recessed carrying handles, and four casters for easy transportation as well as recessed cups for stacking purposes.
 Literature mentions that the grille fabric covering the speakers has unusually good sounding transmission properties.
-At upper right, and with the back removed four 12" Goodman® speakers can be seen.
-Wired in a series/ parallel circuit, the cabinet is rated at 16 ohms.
+At upper right, another Dan9 speaker cabinet.
+Viewed with the back removed it appears to have seen some water damage in its day.
+It also reveals four 12" Goodman speakers wired in a series/ parallel circuit giving the cabinet a rateing of 16 ohms.

 The life of the Dan Armstrong amplifiers would be short lived however, due to a combination of disappointment, safety & finances.
 I had read posts on the Internet in regard to Dan's disapointment that Boosey & Hawkes strayed too far from his original design ideas when they took his designs and altered them as they engineered only 8 sliders for the Tone Shaping System when in fact Dan had designed it for 10 such sliders.
 Also, despite the fact that they used a vacuum tube to warm the sound up a bit, Dan did not like, nor did he design a transistor input stage.
 When I asked Dan about it, he confirmed these disappointments and more.